CannerCMS/docs.canner.io/docs/file-canner-cloud-js.md

 sidebar_label: canner.cloud.js
 ---

 `canner.cloud.js` is the configuation file to set the appearance, data resources, environment, menu sidebar, etc... in your Canner platform's CMS.
+Using Canner Cloud platform, you can have addtional features like role permission, access control, etc...
+Check out more at [canner.io/cms](canner.io/cms).

 Canner now supporting three `canner.cloud.js` settings